 Chicago In-Text Citations

 Chicago style in-text citations are essential.
 Why?
-Because they give credit to those quotes, you use within the body of your text.
-Trying to pass someone else’s thoughts or words off as your own is plagiarism and will earn you nothing but a big fat F. To avoid plagiarism, you need to make sure that you cite your sources using either author-date and notes-bibliography citation styles.
+Because they give credit to those quotes you use within the body of your paper.
+Trying to pass someone else’s thoughts or words off as your own is plagiarism and will earn you nothing but a big fat F. To avoid plagiarism, you need to make sure that you cite your sources using either author-date and notes-bibliography style citations.